kleinee/jns/README.md

 git clone https://github.com/kleinee/jns
 ```

-* change into the new directory `jns` just created with `git`:
+* Change into the new directory `jns` just created with `git`:

 ```bash
 cd ~/jns
 ```
 * To increase the size of swap_file to 2048MB open `/etc/dphys-swapfile` and change `CONF_SWAPSIZE=100` to `CONF_SWAPSIZE=2048`

-* Upon saving the file the service needs to be stopped and started for the change to take effect.
+* Upon saving the file you need to stop and restart the service for the change to take effect.
 Just run:

 ```bash
 sudo /etc/init.d/dphys-swapfile stop
 sudo /etc/init.d/dphys-swapfile start
 ```

-Technically you can now just run `sudo ./inst_jns.sh` which is the installer script that combines the steps described below.
+Technically you can now run `sudo ./inst_jns.sh` which is the installer script that combines the steps described below.
 If you follow along I assume that you run all scripts from inside the directory `~/jns`.

 ## Install required Raspbian packages with apt